Flow Solver Tutorials

 Post-process the results

-The following is a representative convergence history for this case.
-The residual information is available in the file “om6inviscid_hist.tec” and is in the Tecplot format.
-The residual values (R_1, R_2, R_3, R_4, R_5) represent the convergence of the 5 equations of state (density, x-momentum, y-momentum, z-momentum, and energy respectively).
+The figure below is a representative convergence history for this case.
+The residual information is available in the file om6inviscid_hist.dat and is in the Tecplot format.
+The residual values (R_1, R_2, R_3, R_4, R_5) represent the convergence of the 5 equations of state (mass, x-momentum, y-momentum, z-momentum, and energy, respectively).
 They are plotted using a Log scale below.

 Sample Inviscid Residual Plot